 In the southern region of Nepal, the jungles of Chitwan National Park await you with wildlife experiences like no other.
-Track wild royal Bengal tigers and watch one-horned rhinos bathe in rivers alongside great Asiatic elephants roam the jungles in herds.
-If you want to quench your thirst for nature, Chitwan National Park is where you should be.
+Track wild royal Bengal tigers and watch one-horned rhinos bathe in rivers alongside the great Asiatic elephants roam the jungles in herds.
+If you want to quench your thirst for nature, Chitwan National Park is where you should go.

-Witness wilderness in its real form, and do it in style like the old-day Maharajas on elephant back to spot rhinos and deer, or go jeep safari in the depth of the forest to catch a glimpse of the elusive Bengal tiger.
+Witness wilderness in its real form, and do it in style like the Maharajas on elephant back to spot rhinos and deer, or go for a jeep safari in the depths of the forest to catch a glimpse of the elusive Bengal tiger.
 Or go for a jungle walk accompanied by a guide.

-You can also spend some calming animal time visiting the elephant and gharial breeding farms, a perfect way to educate your kids about the animals and their life cycle.
+You can also spend some calming animal time visiting the elephant and gharial breeding centers, a perfect way to educate your kids about the animals and their life cycle.

-Be a part of the local tribal life and visit the Tharu village, where you are welcomed into their traditional mud houses and treated with utmost care and respect.
+Be a part of the local tribal life and visit a Tharu village, where you are welcomed inside their traditional mud houses and treated with utmost care and respect.

 At the end of the day add to the essence of the ultimate jungle experience and unwind next to a large campfire, to the sounds of intricate Tharu stick dance and local folk songs.

 The Chitwan National Park, Nepal's first national park lies at the foot of the Mahabharat range in the inner Tarai lowlands of Chitwan.
 Covering an area of 932 sq. km this is the most well preserved conservation area in all of Asia.

 The park is rich in flora and fauna and has a fascinating variety of mammals and birds.
 The park preserves some of the last habitats for endangered species like the Greater one-horned rhinoceros and the Royal Bengal tiger.